govfresh/dotgov/_pages/index.md

 why-head: Why
 why-icon: "fa-solid fa-circle-check"
-why-description: A .gov domain verifies a website belongs to an official government organization in the United States.
+why-description: A .gov domain verifies a website belongs to an official United States government organization.

 # How